Pest Control for Mobile Homes in Lakeland, FL

 Termite treatment for mobile homes

 Mobile home termite treatment uses Termidor or Taurus SC soil treatment around each pier and each tie-down anchor, with a perimeter trench-and-treat along the skirting line.
 Sentricon AlwaysActive is an alternative — stations installed at 10-foot intervals around the perimeter.
-Cost is typically $1,200–$1,800 for liquid treatment on a typical Polk County mobile home, $1,400–$2,000 for Sentricon.
+Cost for either liquid treatment or Sentricon on a typical Polk County mobile home is priced individually by the independent licensed operator.
 Bond enrollment available either way.

 Skirting and exclusion work